mveplus/fuellog/README.md

 MPG=10010.56688≈9.4635MPG=10.56688100​≈9.4635

 The value 9.4635 is accurate, so we need to update the test case to match this calculation.
 Also, to fix the ResourceWarning, we'll ensure files are properly closed.

+The main landing page will display both the input form and the table containing the fuel data.
+This table will be populated with data from the JSON file, and new entries can be added using the form.
+The table will update and display the new data after a form submission.

+The application now supports editing and deleting entries, confirms deletion, backs up data before deletion or editing, and allows importing and exporting data to/from CSV.
+Additionally, it includes a restore button to revert to the last backup, and displays data in a responsive table with checkboxes for selection.